adfresca/sdk-unity/README.md

 }
 ```

-When you first call in-app messaging methods, you will see the test message as shown below.
+When you call in-app messaging methods, you will see the test message as shown below.
 If you tap on the image, it will redirect users to the product page of the app on the app store.
 You can hide this test message by changing the test mode configuration later.

 <img src="https://adfresca.zendesk.com/attachments/token/ans53bfy6mwq2e9/?name=4444.png" width="240" />
 &nbsp;